-Staying well with good nutrition is part of the nutrition wedge of the wellness wheel.
+Staying well with good nutrition is important.
 Ain’t nobody got time to be sick.
 My wife and I make this elderberry syrup all the time and we take a tablespoon a day during cold and flu season.

 If we happen to get a cold, we take a tablespoon three times a day and it helps us heal up faster.
 Kids can take a teaspoon a day the same way.